 Minimize Your Risk of Scarring

 "You can't actually prevent scarring, but after it heals, you can massage the wound with coconut oil every day to help break up the scar tissue," suggests Sieffert.
-If you are prone to keloids or have a history of keloids in your family, you should consult with a dermatologist before massaging the scar as this could result in a keloid.
 To minimize your risk of scarring, Sieffert insists it's important to "stay out of the sun and wear sunscreen to lessen the appearance of the scar."

 Avoid Future Burns